What causes myopia?

 What are treatments to control myopia?

 Thankfully there is research that has demonstrated that myopia control treatment programs are effective.
 On average, the studies have shown about a 50% reduction in myopia progression.
-There are several different treatment options including atropine drop therapy, multi-focal soft contact lens therapy and orthokeratology (or corneal reshaping therapy).
-MiSight 1 day multifocal soft contact lenses are the first and only FDA-approved method to slow the progression of myopia in the United States.
-The recently concluded clinical trial demonstrated 59% reduction in myopia progression in children aged 8-12 years.
+There are several different treatment options including atropine drop therapy, daytime soft contact lens therapy and over-night orthokeratology (or corneal reshaping therapy).
+Other treatment options are currently in the clinical trial phase and we plan to closely monitor when these treatments are available to provide our patients with the most current technology as soon as possible.